neo532/gofr/README.md

     import "github.com/neo532/gofr/inout"

     func main() {
-        //You can input parameters with struct,one by one or map of string.
+        //You can input parameters with one struct,one map of string or one by one.
         //Below is a method,inputting with one by one. vcf := inout.NewVCF(map[string]inout.Ido{
             "param_int1": inout.NewInt().IsGte(10).IsLte(90).InInt64(20),